ddlresearch/Trust-native-AI/Knowledge.md

 3. 2020 KDD Workshop on Applied Data Science for Healthcare: Trustable and Actionable AI for Healthcare [[Website](https://dshealthkdd.github.io/dshealth-2020/)]
 > * Most of the papers mainly focus on effectineness of the downstream tasks.

+#### Explainability
+1. A Survey on Explainable Artificial Intelligence (XAI): Toward Medical XAI (IEEE TRANSACTIONS ON NEURAL NETWORKS AND LEARNING SYSTEMS 2020) [[Paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9233366)]
+2.
+#### Fairness and Ethics

+#### Truth Discovery and Knowledge Verification (more close to downstream applications)
+1. When Truth Discovery Meets Medical Knowledge Graph: Estimating Trustworthiness Degree for Medical Knowledge Condition (CoRR 2018)
+> * Supplement medical knowledge graph with knowledge condition information.
+> * The knowledge triples and conditions serve as objects and claims, and each doctor or a user provides answers on QA website is a source.
+The proposed method has two novel
+properties: 1) Combining prior source quality information and automatic source reliability estimation; 2) Encoding the object (knowledge triple) information into the proposed method.
+2.

 #### Related readings on Knowledge-aware Healthcare
 1. Advances in Mining Heterogenous Healthcare Data [[Slides](https://sites.psu.edu/kdd2021tutorial/files/2021/08/KDD21_tutorial.pdf)]